Dave16384/8008_computer/README.md

 The picture is version 3.
 I added an I/O bus and small I/O boards, along with some more circuit modifications.
 Version 3.1 will be coming with a few minor tweeks, mostly in the silkscreen.

+I measured the temperature of the 8008 as 35 degrees C above still air ambient.
+Adding the heat sink and fan reduced the temperature rise by 24 degrees C. Much better!